Towards an ab initio theory for the temperature dependence of electric-field gradient in solids: application to hexagonal lattices of Zn and Cd: Conclusions

 \section{Conclusions}

 We have presented a new method which can describe the temperature evolution of electric field gradient $V_{zz}$ in metals.
-The consideration is based on the fact that the average value of the electron density on a sphere vibrating with the nucleus is changed with $T$.
+The consideration is based on the fact that the average value of the quadrupole component $\langle \rho_Q \rangle$ of electron density on a sphere vibrating with the nucleus, Eq.\ (\ref{e15}), is changed with $T$.
 The effective reduction of each Fourier component $\rho(\vec{K})$ of density, Eqs. (\ref{e11}), (\ref{e12}) and (\ref{e12'}), is given by the multiplier $\exp(-W(\vec{K},T))$ which is the square root of the usual Debye-Waller factor.
 The method relies on DFT calculations of electron properties and the dependence of mean-square displacements $U_{11}$ and $U_{33}$ on temperature.
 We have found that the form and pace of the temperature change of $V_{zz}$ is very sensitive to the mean-square displacements $U_{11}(T)$, $U_{33}(T)$, and in particular to their ratio $U_{33}(T)/U_{11}(T)$.
 The model is capable of reproducing both a decrease or increase of EFG with temperature.
 The unusual mechanism of increase of $V_{zz}$ with $T$ is discussed in Sec.\ \ref{incr}.

 We have applied our method to hexagonal close packed structures of pristine zinc and cadmium.
 In the case of zinc where the mean-square displacements $U_{11}(T)$ and $U_{33}(T)$ are known experimentally from single crystal x-ray diffraction \cite{Nus}, we obtain a very good description of the temperature change of EFG, Fig.\ \ref{fig6}.
 In the case of cadmium the behaviour of $V_{zz}(T)$, Fig.\ \ref{fig8}, can be reproduced by assuming two anharmonic effects: the lattice softening (modelled by a decrease of the Debye temperature $T_D$ with $T$), and an increase of the ratio $U_{33}/U_{11}$ with $T$.
 It is worth noting that both anharmonic effects are also present in zinc \cite{Ske,Nus}.
-In addition, we have performed calculations of the mean-square displacements in Zn and Cd in the harmonic approximation by using the package Phonopy \cite{phonopy}.
-In that case for both metals the decrease of EFG has been grossly exaggerated, and the shape of the calculated $V_{zz}$ curves has been incorrect.
-In case of cadmium, using the mean-square displacements calculated at $T = 280$ and 430~K by Torumba et al. \cite{Toru} with the package Phonon \cite{phonon}, we have obtained reduced values of EFG which lie not far from the experimental data.